imqueue/imqueue.com/tutorial/user-service.md

 Usually such thing as establishing database connection is asynchronous.
 Better to override `IMQService.start()` method for such purpose.
-As the first step to do that let's define private `initDb()` method:
+As the first step, to do that let's define private `initDb()` method:

 ~~~typescript
 /**